coganlab/MFA_pipeline/README.md

 This code utilizes functionality from the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) to automatically mark word and phoneme level timings of patient responses for Cogan Lab speech tasks.
 See instructions below on how to install and use the pipeline.

-**Currently supported tasks: Phoneme Sequencing, Sentence Repetition**
+**Currently supported tasks: Phoneme Sequencing, Sentence Repetition, Lexical Repeat**

 ## Installation
 1. Clone this repository to your preferred location on your computer.